system-fonts/modern-font-stacks/README.md

 ## Operating System Support
 - Windows 7 or newer
-- Android 10 or newer
+- Android 10 or newer (Very limited with 9-10 fonts)
 - iOS 9.3 or newer
 - macOS 10.9 (Mavericks) or newer
 - Linux